 Narrow your results by entering a keyword into the search box above.
 Then click the "Search Within" checkbox, then click on the orange "Search" button.

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

-Description: Quarter-length studio portrait of Jesse A. Smith, Milwaukee distributor.
+Description: Quarter-length studio portrait of Joseph Herzberg, Milwaukee company manager.

 Date: 1900 ca.

 Description: Library in the home of John Johnston (1836-1904), a successful Milwaukee banker, located at 645 Franklin Place, also known as "The Lion House."
 The dining...

 Description: Artist's rendering of the outfield view at Miller Park Stadium.

 Description: Milwaukee Braves player Robert 'Bob' Buhl pictured at home with his family.